buehler/mse-project-thesis-1/sections/05_evaluation.md

 Without the distributed authentication mesh, credentials like access tokens or basic authentication credentials are transmitted in the HTTP headers.
 This is a well-known way of authorizing requests [@RFC1945].
 If the current standard is regarded "secure" - not judging by the authorization scheme - then the mesh is secure as well.
 It even improves security by hiding the original credentials.

-In the POC, the credentials are still transmitted.
-The POC is responsible to prove that modifying HTTP headers during a request is possible.
+In the PoC, the credentials are still transmitted.
+The PoC is responsible to prove that modifying HTTP headers during a request is possible.
 Securing the implementation of the concept is not part of this project.

 ### NFR 2: Secure implementation